ivankoster/fluree-schema-scenario-tool/README.md

 1) Compile a FlureeDB schema from multiple sources.
 2) Deploy a FlureeDB schema compiled from multiple sources.
 3) Run unit-tests on the different components of the FlureeDB schema.
+4) To load the compiled schema into a temporary docker container in order to test some queries or transactions in the FlureeDB WUI.

 ### Dependencies

 Prior to using the *fsst* tool, use *pip install* to install all dependencies.
+Note that these dependencies should not be needed if you only intent to use the unit-test (using docker) or the docker temp instance of Fluree.

 ```bash
 python3 -m pip install base58 aioflureedb bitcoinlib